KeyZox71/nixos-config/README.md

 ## 📦 Packages

 #### `keyznvim` or `keyznvim-lite`
-My custom nixvim config with lsp support, auto sessions, and other QOL plugins and features.
+My custom nixvim config with lsp support, auto sessions, auto light/dark mode and other QOL plugins and features.
 It also has a lite mode, that does not install all the lsp servers.

 #### `adjust-brightness`
 A wrapper script for ddcutil to change brightness of a DDC/CI compatible screen (need ddcutil installed and working).